Sophie's Choice (film): Critical reception

 Meryl Streep received critical acclaim for her performance as Sophie.

 Sophie's Choice received positive reviews.
-On the review aggregator website Rotten Tomatoes, it holds a 74% rating based on 43 reviews, with an average score of 6.90/10.
+On the review aggregator website Rotten Tomatoes, it holds a 75% rating based on 44 reviews.
 The consensus reads, "Sophie's Choice may be more sobering than stirring, but Meryl Streep's Oscar-winning performance holds this postwar period drama together."
 On Metacritic, the film has a 68 out of 100 ratings based on nine critics, signifying "generally favorable reviews".

 Roger Ebert of the Chicago Sun-Times gave the film four out of four stars, calling it "a fine, absorbing, wonderfully acted, heartbreaking movie.
 It is about three people who are faced with a series of choices, some frivolous, some tragic.
 As they flounder in the bewilderment of being human in an age of madness, they become our friends, and we love them".

 Gene Siskel of The Chicago Tribune gave the film three-and-a-half stars out of four, finding it "not as powerful or as involving" as the novel, but praising Streep for a "striking performance".

 Janet Maslin of The New York Times wrote, "Though it's far from a flawless movie, 'Sophie's Choice' is a unified and deeply affecting one.
 Thanks in large part to Miss Streep's bravura performance, it's a film that casts a powerful, uninterrupted spell."

 Gary Arnold of The Washington Post wrote, "There is greatness in the extraordinary performances of Meryl Streep, Kevin Kline, and Peter MacNicol, who endow the principal characters of 'Sophie's Choice' with appealing, ultimately heartbreaking individuality and romantic glamor."